 Author(s): Peter Jay Black

-The Urban Outlaws race against the clock to infiltrate the Facility before their enemy does, in the fourth book of this high-tech, action-packed series for fans of Robert Muchamore, Anthony Horowitz and Alex Scarrow
+The Urban Outlaws must get the antidote to a deadly virus in the final book of this high-tech, action-packed series for fans of Robert Muchamore, Anthony Horowitz and Alex Scarrow

 Peter Jay Black loves gadgets, films and things that make him laugh so hard he thinks he might pass out.
 He went to Arts University Bournemouth and a career in IT followed.
 One day, a team of super-skilled kids popped into his head and, writing in a Hollywood apartment, he brought them to life.
 Peter lives in Dorset and in his spare time he enjoys collecting unusual artefacts like Neolithic arrowheads, ancient Egyptian rings and fossilised dinosaur poo.
 Urban Outlaws has been shortlisted for the Leeds Book Award, the Bolton Children's Fiction Award, the Northants Book Award and the Stockton Book Award, and longlisted for the Redbridge Children's Book Award.